Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

       * Ensure that when loading a cpe* module, the MODULEPATH for the modules installed by the user is also adapted.

+  * Need to clarify how we will use .dev.
+Do we want both a 21.04 and 21.04.dev while building the stack?
+In that case, 21.04.dev should be used as the name of the toolchain everywhere.
+But it also means we cannot change it back to 21.04 but need to re-install then.

 Changes compared to design 0.3: